Aliases for IDO1 Gene

 GeneCards Summary for IDO1 Gene

 IDO1 (Indoleamine 2,3-Dioxygenase 1) is a Protein Coding gene.
-Diseases associated with IDO1 include listeriosis and scrub typhus.
-Among its related pathways are Metabolism and Histidine, lysine, phenylalanine, tyrosine, proline and tryptophan catabolism.
-GO annotations related to this gene include heme binding and tryptophan 2,3-dioxygenase activity.
+Diseases associated with IDO1 include Listeriosis and Bladder Disease.
+Among its related pathways are superpathway of tryptophan utilization and Viral mRNA Translation.
+Gene Ontology (GO) annotations related to this gene include heme binding and tryptophan 2,3-dioxygenase activity.
 An important paralog of this gene is IDO2.

 UniProtKB/Swiss-Prot for IDO1 Gene